brucemack/microlink/README.md

 1. Accurate/consistent clocking of the audio chain is essential.
 GSM uses an 8 kHz clock, which means we need an audio sample once every 125 microseconds.
-I know this seems hard to beleive, but inconsistencies in this clock can be "heard."
+I know this seems hard to believe, but inconsistencies in this clock can be "heard."
 This is where hardware timers with efficient interrupt service architectures are important.
-The highest priority activity of the microcontroller should be the creation/consumption of an audio sample every 125 uS *exactly* - everything else in the system has some leeway.
+The highest priority activity of the microcontroller should be the creation/consumption of an audio sample every 125 uS **exactly** - everything else in the system has some leeway.
 2. An EchoLink receiver gets an audio packet *approximately* every 80ms.
 Each packet contains
 4 frames that each represent exactly 20 ms of audio.
 Finally, each frame contains 160 samples which each represent exactly 125 uS of audio.
 From point #1 above, we already know that the timing of the 160 samples within each frame is critical.
-However, we also need ensure that the 20 ms frames are played continuously *without the slighest gap between them.* This gets into an interesting problem because the frames are streaming across the busy internet (not to mention low-cost WIFI hardware) and may be subject to small timing inconsistencies.
+However, we also need ensure that the 20 ms frames are played continuously **without the slighest gap between them.** This gets into an interesting problem because the frames are streaming across the busy internet (not to mention low-cost WIFI hardware) and may be subject to small timing inconsistencies.
 There is simply no way to ensure that an EchoLink packet